Zero-Consulting/ZeroEnvelope/README.md

   * add edge insulation and
   * reverse asymmetric constructions to mirror adjacent surfaces (check it rendering by mirror).

+### q solar

+* Sort the results table by clicking on the header names.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)